 Audits & Assessments

 Farm audits include personal interviews with a minimum of 20 percent of the workforce on each farm.
 Interviews occur outside the presence of the grower and are an important source of information about labor practices.
 R.J.
 Reynolds was the first company to include such interviews in its audits, and the first to make them public.

 Since 2011, we have audited a significant number of our U.S. grower base.

 |Year||Third-Party Audits||Assessments||Contracted Growers||% Audited or Assessed|

 In addition to directly contracted growers, R.J.
 Reynolds and its affiliates who purchase tobacco also audit contracted leaf suppliers.
 R.J.
-Reynolds employs A.B.
-Sustain, an international auditing organization, to conduct third-party audits of all tobacco leaf suppliers that sell tobacco to R.J.
+Reynolds contracts AB Sustain, an international auditing organization, to conduct third-party audits of all tobacco leaf suppliers that sell tobacco to R.J.
 Reynolds, ASC and SFNTC.
 AB Sustain’s Sustainable Tobacco Production (STP) program has become the industry standard in tobacco production, providing guidance and support, validation, and a step-based approach to facilitate continuous improvement.
 This program provides a platform for periodic review of our leaf supply chain and covers key sustainability areas, such as:

 AB Sustain performs on-site verification reviews of all suppliers in the program at least every three years.
 These audits ensure suppliers are accurately responding to the STP questionnaire and verify a supplier’s responses against documented evidence.
-AB Sustain further reviews documentation against on-site observations.
 Suppliers are provided with feedback to help them advance their environmental and social footprints and perform any necessary corrective actions.
 The R.J.
 Reynolds leaf procurement leadership team meets quarterly to review STP submissions and supplier progress.

 R.J.
 Reynolds, as a supplier of leaf to international purchasers, is held to the same standards to which we hold our international suppliers, and is audited by AB Sustain in the same manner.